PalaLido

-The Allianz Cloud Arena, formerly known as PalaLido, is a multi-purpose indoor arena that is located in the Italian city of Milan, capital of Lombardy.
+The PalaLido, officially called Allianz Cloud Arena for sponsorship reasons, is a multi-purpose indoor arena that is located in the Italian city of Milan, capital of Lombardy.
 The arena's primary use is to host basketball and volleyball games, but it can also be used to host handball, tennis, gymnastics, and wrestling.
 The arena currently has a seating capacity of 5,420 for sports events.